 2.5 Responsible business conduct towards the financial sector

-Relevance of the topic to SZKB and objectives
+Relevance of the topic for SZKB and its objectives

 Complying with regulations and fostering healthy growth that aligns with SZKB’s risk profile are essential for maintaining SZKB’s impeccable reputation.
 Responsible business conduct in and towards the financial sector has an impact on various sustainability issues, such as the environment, society and the economy.

-- Inside-out – the impact of SZKB on the financial sector: SZKB influences environmental and social standards in the financial sector through its decisions.
-Supporting companies that meet sustainable criteria helps bolster trust in the Bank and achieve long-term stability.
+- Inside-out – the impact of SZKB on the financial sector: SZKB influences environmental and social standards in the financial sector through its financing decisions.
+Supporting companies that meet sustainable criteria helps bolster trust in SZKB and achieve long-term economic stability.
 At the same time, there is a risk that the provision of financing to companies that do not comply with environmental regulations or social standards may result in reputational damage, regulatory consequences or financial losses.

 - Outside-in – the impact of external factors on SZKB: External factors such as regulatory changes, climatic risks, societal expectations and environmental changes affect SZKB’s business activities.
 Companies that are slow to adapt to new requirements can become more difficult to finance, increasing the risk of default and associated financial burdens for the Bank.
-Reputational risks may also arise if SZKB is not perceived as being sufficiently sustainable.
-In addition, there may be a threat of regulatory consequences if regulatory requirements are not fully complied with.
-Effective risk management is therefore crucial to address these challenges at an early stage and to prepare the Bank and its clients for future changes.
+Moreover, there is a risk of reputational damage or regulatory consequences in the event of non-compliance with regulatory requirements.
+Proactive risk management is therefore central to recognising any such developments at an early stage and strengthening the resilience of SZKB as well as its clients.

-Overall, responsible action helps to meet regulatory requirements, protect the Bank’s reputation and gain the trust of clients and society.
-This fosters not only sustainable growth but also financial sector stability for the Bank.
-For these reasons, "regulatory compliance", "reputation" and "healthy growth" are key topics for SZKB in terms of responsible business conduct vis-à-vis the financial sector.
+Responsible action helps to meet regulatory requirements, protect the Bank’s reputation and gain the trust of clients and society.
+This fosters not only sustainable growth but also financial sector stability for SZKB.
+For these reasons, «regulatory compliance», «reputation» and «healthy growth» are key topics for SZKB in terms of responsible business conduct vis-à-vis the financial sector.
+SZKB has not defined any specific targets in terms of responsible business conduct vis-à-vis the financial sector.

 SZKB has not defined any specific targets in terms of responsible business conduct vis-à-vis the financial sector.